loomio/loomio-docs/en/src/user_manual/polls/starting_proposals/index.md

 - Until vote is cast - means voting results are not visible until you vote, and are then revealed.
 - Until proposal is closed - means voting results are not visible until the proposal closes.

 **Anonymous voting:** If enabled, this allows people to vote anonymously - the identify of voters will not be associated to their votes.
 This is useful for elections and secret ballots.

-However this cannot be undone.
+> Warning: Once a poll has started you can not edit the poll to make it anonymous or undo the anonymous setting.

+> Warning: You can not re-open a closed anonymous poll.
+Voter information including the voter identity is discarded, so Loomio doesn't know who has voted.

 **Vote reason:** It can be helpful to understand why people voted the way they did.
 With this setting, you can prompt people to share their thoughts when they vote.